edjw/BEREC-Guidelines-on-the-Implementation-by-National-Regulators-of-European-Net-Neutrality-Rules/BEREC-guidlines.md

 # Footnotes

-[1]: 1.
-Regulation (EU) 2015/2120 of the European Parliament and of the Council of 25 November 2015 laying down measures concerning open internet access and amending Directive 2002/22/EC on universal service and users’ rights relating to electronic communications networks and services and Regulation (EU) No 531/2012 on roaming on public mobile communications networks within the Union, http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32015R2120&from=EN
+<a id="note1" href="#note1ref">1.</a> Regulation (EU) 2015/2120 of the European Parliament and of the Council of 25 November 2015 laying down measures concerning open internet access and amending Directive 2002/22/EC on universal service and users’ rights relating to electronic communications networks and services and Regulation (EU) No 531/2012 on roaming on public mobile communications networks within the Union, http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32015R2120&from=EN

 2. As set out in Article 3(3) of the Regulation (EC) No 1211/2009 establishing the Body of European Regulators of Electronic Communications and the Office, http://eurlex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2009:337:0001:0010:EN:PDF and recital 19 of Regulation (EU) 2015/2120